Aspects of Spatially-Correlated Random Fields: Extreme-Value Statistics and Clustering Properties

-{\it Conclusion\,---}\vp\;In this {\it Letter}, we have studied large-scale spatially-correlated exponential random fields, particularly investigating clustering and non-sphericity, which we found to be strongly affected by the spatial correlation.
+{\it Conclusion\,---}\vp\;In this {\it Letter}, we have studied large-scale spatially-correlated exponential random fields, particularly investigating the rare-event statistics of clustering and non-sphericity developed by the spatial correlation and the existence of an exponential tail.
 For our studies, we performed the currently largest corresponding simulation, permitting to resolve beyond-$7.5$-sigma events ($1$ in $10^{13}$).
+In the context of extreme-value theory, we have shown that rare events in spatially-correlated exponential random fields can be modelled using generalised extreme-value distributions.

+We have further demonstrated that, for sufficiently rare events, this distribution reduces to the same family of extreme-value distributions as in their independent case for rare events, i.e.~the Gumbel distribution.
+More generally, if a sequence of random events is large compared to the correlation scale of the random variable, then it is possible to extend the application of Gumbel distribution to describe random variables that are identical but not independently-distributed even in non-asymptotic models.

-Therefore, as an application, we were able to study individual Hubble patches which would fulfill the condition for the formation of primordial black holes.
+Therefore, as an application, we were able to study individual Hubble patches which would fulfil the condition for the formation of primordial black holes.
 Here, we point out a novel effect manifesting in sizeable spatial-correlation-induced shift, broadening and lowering of their mass spectrum.
 The emerging non-sphericity will likely also alter their initial spin distribution, which we will investigate in a forthcoming publication.
 Extending the applications of extreme-value distributions to other cosmological situations in which spatially-correlated random fields are relevant may reveal other novel effects and will provide further insights into the statistical nature of rare events in our Universe.

-\vp DJS acknowledges support of Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project number 315477589 – TRR 211.
+\vp {\it We thank the anonymous referee for useful input.} DJS acknowledges support of Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- project number 315477589 -- TRR 211.
 KHC acknowledges the supports of the Excellence Cluster ORIGINS.
 The authors gratefully acknowledge the {\it Gau{\ss} Centre for Supercomputing e.V.}~(\href{www.gauss-centre.eu}{www.gauss-centre.eu}) for funding this project by providing computing time on the {\it GCS Supercomputer SuperMUC at Leibniz Supercomputing Centre} (\href{www.lrz.de}{www.lrz.de}).